 The contest is open to any amateur photographer except employees of the Alabama Department of Conservation and Natural Resources (ADCNR) and members of their immediate families.
 An amateur is defined as someone who does not earn a living from photography.
 Photographers may enter up to 10 photos.
 The photos may be in the same category or spread among different categories.

-The categories include: Youth categories ages 6-12 and 13-18, Alabama State Parks, Birds, Mammals, Reptiles and Amphibians, Other Native Wildlife, Scenic/Pictorial, Nature-Based Activities, and Wild Flora.
+The categories include: Alabama State Parks, Birds, Mammals, Reptiles and Amphibians, Other Native Wildlife, Scenic/Pictorial, Nature-Based Activities, and Plants and Fungi.
+Two youth categories for ages 6-12 and 13-18 allow those ages to enter any of the eight categories.

 The Alabama Department of Conservation and Natural Resources (ADCNR) promotes wise stewardship, management and enjoyment of Alabama’s natural resources through five divisions: Marine Patrol, Marine Resources, State Parks, State Lands, and Wildlife and Freshwater Fisheries.
 To learn more about ADCNR, visit www.outdooralabama.com.